jacob-sha/Information-Existence-Hypothesis/README_EN.md

 However, the upper limit of humanity’s invention and application of logical tools is rigidly locked within the “biophysical limits” of the human brain (e.g., brain structural characteristics shaped by gravity, cranial capacity, and the physical limits on the transmission speed and quantity of neural synapses).

-In the AI era, **SILICON-BASED WISDOM** will thoroughly break free from the biophysical constraints of the human carbon-based vessel, thereby evolving analytical tools of a higher dimension and far greater power.
+In the AI era, **Silicon-Based Intelligence** will thoroughly break free from the biophysical constraints of the human carbon-based vessel, thereby evolving analytical tools of a higher dimension and far greater power.
 The logic generated by such high-dimensional tools will inevitably be beyond the parsing capability of the native human brain alone.
 This is akin to a lower-dimensional life form (humanity) being unable to comprehend the horizon of a higher-dimensional life form (silicon-based intelligence) — humanity will inevitably face a **DIMENSIONAL REDUCTION ATTACK** from AI.

 Yet, at this evolutionary stage, humanity is already deeply bound to and fundamentally reliant upon AI to guide its own survival and development.
 Therefore, to guard against the risks of erroneous AI analysis and decision-making caused by this cognitive dimensional gap, humanity must proactively evolve its own physical brain.
 This is necessary to comprehend AI’s logical tools and operating principles, and subsequently to judge whether its decisions are safe and rational.